-The federal tax exempt feature of the Series 2022-A Notes and the Series 2022-C Bonds is more valuable to high tax bracket investors than to investors who are in low tax brackets, and so the value of the interest compensation to any particular investor will vary with individual tax rates.
-Each prospective investor should carefully examine this Official Statement, including the Appendices hereto, and its own financial condition to make a judgment as to its ability to bear the economic risk of such an investment, and whether or not the Series 2022-A Notes and the Series 2022-C Bonds are an appropriate investment.
+The federal tax exempt feature of the Bonds is more valuable to high tax bracket investors than to investors who are in low tax brackets, and so the value of the interest compensation to any particular investor will vary with individual tax rates.
+Each prospective investor should carefully examine this Official Statement, including the appendices hereto, and its own financial condition to make a judgment as to its ability to bear the economic risk of such an investment, and whether or not the Bonds are an appropriate investment.

-MARKET FOR THE OBLIGATIONS
+MARKET FOR THE BONDS